lemonsaurus/django-simple-bulma/README.md

 to compile SCSS for you.

 To use this feature, please specify the `custom_css` key when defining your `BULMA_SETTINGS`.
-This should be a list of strings, containing relative paths to `.scss` files to be compiled. **Please note**: We require that these files reside within one of the locations defined in your `STATICFILES_DIRS` setting.
+This should be a list of strings, containing relative paths to `.scss` files to be compiled.

 ```python
 BULMA_SETTINGS = {